thumbmarkjs/thumbmarkjs/README.md

 ThumbmarkJS is open source (MIT).

 🙏 Please don't do evil.
 ThumbmarkJS is meant to be used for good.
-We use this at work to prevent scammers and spammers.
+Use this to prevent scammers and spammers for example.
+If you see this library being used for evil, contact me.

 ## Demo page